smpetrey/Add-Spaces-to-Finder-Dock/README.md

 #### Notes

+* It won't let me add more :(
-Sometimes (and I've noticed this on Yosemite or higher) you have to run
+  - Sometimes (and I've noticed this on Yosemite or higher) you have to run

-`killall Dock`
+  - `killall Dock`

-an additional time to reload Finder if you want an additional Spacer down there.
+  - an additional time to reload Finder if you want an additional Spacer down there.

-_Removing Spacer Tiles_
+* Removing Spacer Tiles

-Same as removing an App from the Dock!
+  - Same as removing an App from the Dock!
 Drag to the Trash Can.